-(COUNTY SEAL BELOW) PALM BEACH COUNTY, FLORIDA, a Political Subdivision of the State of Florida BOARD OF COUNTY COMMISSIONERS ATTEST: Sharon R. Bock, Clerk & Comptroller By:Shelley Vana, Mayor By: Deputy Clerk Date: Approved as to Form and Legal Sufficiency Document No.: By: James Brako Assistant County Attorney
+(COUNTY SEAL BELOW) PALM BEACH COUNTY, FLORIDA, a Political Subdivision of the State of Florida BOARD OF COUNTY COMMISSIONERS ATTEST: Sharon R. Bock, Clerk & Comptroller By: Deputy Clerk By: Mary L. Berger, Mayor Date: Approved as to Form and Legal Sufficiency Document No.: By: form HUD-50077-SL (12/2014)